An accuracy-aware extension to LRP-based pruning for CNNs to prevent cascading accuracy degradation in data-scarce transfer learning: Experiments and Discussion

+\textbf{Accuracy--Pruning Rate Curves and AUC.} Fig.~\ref{Fig:Acc_vs_pruning_rate} shows the relationship between accuracy and pruning rate for each CNN, where the shaded regions indicate the standard deviation across five trials.
+Table~\ref{AUC} summarizes the area under the accuracy--pruning rate curve (AUC) for each model.
+The AUC is computed using the trapezoidal rule on the accuracy-pruning rate curve up to $P_{\max}=0.95$, and normalized by $P_{\max}$:

-DPX recalculates relevance to re-explore the pruning order, similar to the proposed method.
-However, compared to PX, DPX sometimes improves and sometimes worsens performance.
-This is likely due to network collapse caused by class-wise accuracy imbalance, leading to accuracy degradation (see Sec. \ref{sec:exist_problem_class}).
-The difference in accuracy between the proposed and existing methods increases with higher pruning rates but decreases as the pruning rate approaches $100\%$.
-This suggests that while the proposed method's functions "Change of pruning rate" and "Change of pruning order" effectively preserve accuracy, the impact of pruning-induced accuracy degradation becomes more significant beyond a certain point.
+where $p_i$ denotes the $i$-th pruning rate, $\mathrm{Acc}_i$ is the corresponding classification accuracy, $N$ is the number of sampled pruning points, and $P_{\max}$ is the maximum pruning rate used for evaluation.
+As shown in Table~\ref{AUC}, the proposed pruning control mechanism tends to maintain higher accuracy throughout pruning than the baselines across all models.
+DPX~\cite{YEOM} also re-explores the pruning order by recalculating relevance, similarly to the proposed method.
+However, compared to PX~\cite{PXP}, DPX sometimes improves performance but can also degrade it depending on the setting.
+This behavior is likely attributable to the cascading accuracy degradation triggered by imbalances in class-wise accuracy (see Sec.~\ref{sec:factor_countermeasure}).
+In Fig.~\ref{Fig:Acc_vs_pruning_rate}, the accuracy gap between the proposed and existing methods widens as the pruning rate increases, and it narrows only as the pruning rate approaches 100\%.
+This suggests that the accuracy-preserving effects of ``Change of pruning rate'' and ``Change of pruning order'' are substantial during iterative pruning, whereas the fundamental loss of representational capacity dominates at extremely high pruning rates.